 Making safe homemade ice cream

-“Homemade ice cream is a special treat for many, but every year it causes several outbreaks of Salmonella infection with up to several hundred victims at church picnics, family reunions or other large gatherings,” says John Sheehan, director of the Food and Drug Administration's Division of Dairy and Egg Safety.
-The ice cream ingredient responsible for the outbreaks: raw (uncooked) or undercooked eggs.
+“Homemade ice cream is a special treat for many, but every year it causes several outbreaks of Salmonella infection with up to several hundred victims at church picnics, family reunions or other large gatherings,” says John Sheehan, director of the Food and Drug Administration’s Division of Dairy and Egg Safety.
+The ice cream ingredient most often responsible for the outbreaks: raw (uncooked) or undercooked eggs.
 The Center for Disease Control and Prevention reports 45-50 outbreaks annually in the United States, resulting in illness in more than 1,300 people.

 A person infected with Salmonella Enteritidis (SE), the strain of salmonella found most frequently in raw eggs, usually has fever, diarrhea and abdominal cramps beginning 12 to 72 hours after eating or drinking a contaminated food or beverage.
 The infection generally lasts four to seven days, and most people recover without any treatment.
 But for those at high risk — infants, older people, pregnant women and people with a weakened immune system — it can be life threatening.

 While commercially manufactured ice cream is typically made with pasteurized eggs or egg products, recipes for homemade ice cream often use raw eggs in the base mixture.
 Homemade ice cream can be made with eggs without the risk of Salmonella infection by preparing it safely.

 Here are some safe alternatives to using raw eggs in your homemade ice cream: